Design & Installation

 Age Of Occupants

 As age increases, so do lighting needs.
-A younger person has better eyesight than an older person with an eye condition, so won’t need as much light.
-Age of occupants helps us decide bulb strength.
+A younger person has better eyesight than an older person with an eye condition, so they won’t need as much light.
+The age of occupants helps us decide bulb strength.

 Your windows will provide natural light.
 South-facing windows provide more light throughout the day than north-facing windows.
-The direction of the natural light and time of day the room’s occupied is taken into consideration here.
+The direction of the natural light and the time of day the rooms occupied are considered here.

 Unless you have expensive designer radiators picked to work with your decor, you won’t want to give them extra attention to Lighting.
 Lights are usually kept away from radiators.